umapathyg/umapathyg.github.io/_pages/about.md

 My research bridges molecular biology, endocrinology, and field ecology to support evidence-based wildlife conservation.
 Current themes include:

 - **Wildlife endocrinology and non-invasive hormone monitoring** — using faecal, urinary, and hair steroid measurements to assess stress, reproductive status, and fitness across wild populations of felids, bovids, rhinoceroses, and elephants.
-- **Assisted reproductive technologies (ARTs) for endangered species** — gamete cryopreservation, artificial insemination, and IVF for captive breeding programmes.
 - **Conservation genomics and population genetics** — phylogeography, kinship analysis, and adaptive variation in threatened taxa.
 - **Environmental DNA (eDNA) surveillance** — biodiversity assessment in terrestrial, freshwater, and marine systems, including the Eastern Ghats and the Andaman deep sea.
-- **One Health and wildlife disease surveillance** — wastewater-based epidemiology, zoonotic-disease monitoring, and antimicrobial resistance.
+- **One Health and wildlife disease surveillance** — wastewater-based epidemiology, zoonotic-disease monitoring, and environmental surveillance of MTB.

 ## Brief profile

 I have authored more than 100 SCI-indexed publications, including contributions in *Nature*, *Science*, and *Cell*.
-I am a Fellow of the National Academy of Sciences, India (**FNASc**), the Telangana Academy of Sciences (**FTASc**, elected 2018), and the Royal Entomological Society (**FRE**).
+I am a Fellow of the National Academy of Sciences, India (**FNASc**), the Telangana Academy of Sciences (**FTASc**), and the Society for Reproductive Biology and Comparative Endocrinology (SRBCE) (**FRE**).

-I am the inventor on a US patent for a paper-based lateral-flow device for non-invasive pregnancy detection in cattle and buffaloes ([US12546787B2](https://patents.google.com/patent/US12546787B2)).
+I am the inventor of a US patent for a paper-based lateral-flow device for non-invasive pregnancy detection in cattle and buffaloes ([US12546787B2](https://patents.google.com/patent/US12546787B2)).

 ## Mentoring